typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 #### Union

 This SQL operator returns the rows of the tables that appear in either or both of the two specified tables.
-In Graql, we ask for entities and their attributes that are connected to one or two other entites through a relation.
+In Graql, we ask for entities and their attributes that are connected to one or two other entities through a relation.

 ```Get all the different cities in which suppliers and customers are located.```